Who are we?

 If you sign up to join us at an event or training sessions, we will store your name and email address so we can share details of the event with you.
 This may be via direct email or on EventBrite.
 You will have given us your permission to collect this data and therefore our lawful basis for sending this information is consent.
 These details will be deleted 90 days after the event if you decide not to continue as part of one of our volunteer projects.

-- River Guardians: If you are one of our volunteer projects (such as River Guardians, Riverfly, River Rangers, Pollution Patrol and our Hit Squad), you will have given us your permission to contact you about the project, store your contact details (email) and use your postal address to send you the equipment.
+If you join one of our volunteer projects (such as River Guardians, Riverfly, River Rangers, Pollution Patrol and our Hit Squad), you will have given us your permission to contact you about the project, store your contact details and bank information if we are reimbursing you for expenses.
 All of this will have been covered in your training and we will have asked you to give us consent to hold this information.
-Your postal address will be deleted after your kit has been sent.
-The rest of the information is stored securely within the Trust’s database and only shared with relevant staff working on the project.
-Some information might be shared with our funders but this will always be anonymised and you will not be identified from it.
+The information is stored securely within the Trust’s database and only shared with relevant staff working on the project.
+If we need to share your details with other volunteers we will only do so with your consent.

 3. To respond to your enquiries